cair/GraphTsetlinMachine/README.md

   <img width="40%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/VanillaMNIST.png">
 </p>

-In brief, you define an image by adding its white pixels as properties to the graph node.
-Each white pixel in the grid of <i>28x28</i> pixels gets its own symbol: W<sub>x,y</sub>.
+Here, you define an image by adding its white pixels as properties to the graph node.
+Each white pixel in the grid of <i>28x28</i> pixels gets its own symbol W<sub>x,y</sub>.

 Note that with only a single node, you obtain a Coalesced Vanilla Tsetlin Machine.
 See the Vanilla MNIST Demo in the example folder for further details.